NKapelle/NKapelle.github.io/_pages/publications.md

 Kapelle, N., & Weiland, A. The intra-couple gap in retiree’s financial resources: Its extent and predictors across Eastern and Western Germany. *Under review*

+Zoch, G., & Kapelle, N. From parenthood to planet care?
+The evolution of environmental and climate concerns during family formation.
+In preparation for submission.
+[10.31235/osf.io/n4xwf](https://osf.io/preprints/socarxiv/n4xwf/)

 Kapelle, N., & Rowold, C. Family life course trajectory features and wealth in older age.
 In preparation for submission.

 Van Winkle, Z., & Kapelle, N. Net worth over the widowhood transition across Europe.

+Tilstra, A., & kapelle, N. Marital dissolution and health behaviours: Do gender and the initiator status matter?

+Kapelle, N., Vargha, L., Hornung, M., & Fasang, A. Diversity in intra-couple income inequalities across different welfare contexts